 While modern homes are insulated to the current code, older homes may have minimal or no insulation at all.
 Most homes will benefit from an insulation upgrade or other insulation enhancements to increase their home’s energy performance.

 Choosing the Insulation That is Best for Your Home

 There are several types of insulation to choose from, made from different materials and each with their own unique benefits.

-Fiberglass insulation is made from recycled materials and offers great benefits at an effective price point.
+Fiberglass Insulation – This is the most widely used and familiar type of insulation, with its cotton candy appearance.
+It is made from melted sand and other recycled materials and offers great benefits at an effective price point.
 It can be used to insulate nearly any space and can be used to reduce sound transfer between spaces.

 Fiberglass insulation comes in two forms:

 - Blown-in fiberglass insulation is perfect for large spaces.
 It is a loose filler that is effective for attics, garage ceilings, exterior walls and between floors.
 Combined with air sealing, fiberglass insulation can significantly reduce your energy costs.

 - Fiberglass batt insulation- This type of insulation is cut into specific batt insulation sizes to fit into framing and is best for insulating floors, walls, ceilings, and attics.